 - Only bring in what you need – don’t let clutter take over

-With all of these tips and tricks in mind, your home workspace will be transformed in no time.
-While your office doesn’t need to be filled with the newest and most expensive equipment, some small adjustments and purchases can make an absolute world of difference.
+With all of these tips and tricks in mind, you’ll transform your home workspace in no time.
+Your office doesn’t need to have the newest and most expensive equipment, but some small adjustments and purchases can make an entire world of difference.